canmom/vector/VECTOR-ch9.md

 And then, because it's dripping, you wipe away some of the blood coating your face.
 Where Theosebeia was standing... well, she's there, but collapsed, a broken puppet.
 Three slick cuts, before you could blink.

 "Get her to that life support machine."
-CERULEAN says.
+CERULEAN says, still smiling with that dreadful, enticing satisfaction. *Not* the time...
 "Quickly!
 If you want to keep Viv alive."

 You get to it, helping CERULEAN heft the engineer's limp body.
 "Ce, I get it, I do but... we could have fucking discussed this!"

+CERULEAN, thankfully, calms a little.
+"You're right, that was... fuck.
+Fuck.
+I'm sorry, CHIASMUS.
+That was fucking reckless."

+You manage to nod.
+One of you has to keep her emotions under control, and *apparently* it's you.

-CERULEAN, thankfully, seems to have calmed down a little.
-"I'm sorry, I just...
-I can't let her have what she wants.
+CERULEAN glances back at the broken Engineer in her hands, contempt and anger flickering over her face.
+"I can't let her have what she wants.
 I'm done making that bargain."

 You open your mouth, shut it.
 "We are where we are."
 Which is to say, severe blood loss, possible head injury... better hope she was bluffing.